aboieriu/back-end-skillcatch/README.md

- AND USE skillcatch.sql in your MySQL Workbench/phpMyAdmin
+ AND USE SkillCatchDB.sql in your MySQL Workbench/phpMyAdmin

  There is also a DEFAULTUSER named admin inside DB, so you can insert the hardcoded token for it ?token=admin:1455807188054:1a62a970b25e06e1fe606d5fb66e99ad